 He said the cost to protect a tank is a small fraction of the value of the tank’s contents and of damages a ﬁre could cause.

 “These tanks, once they ignite, they’re extremely difﬁcult to extinguish and they cause lots of smoke, lots of ﬁre, it threatens the entire community and so forth,” he said, adding sometimes towns downwind of such ﬁ res have to be evacuated.

 “In the Midwest a couple of years ago, there were some really big tank ﬁres where lightning ignited and the one I’m thinking of was where lightning ignited a huge tank containing reﬁned, unleaded gasoline.”

 Prices for DAS systems range from a few thousand dollars to protect a small tank to upwards of $20,000 for a huge tank.
 These are one-time costs, as the materials are considered durable, outdoor equipment.

 There is a full range of services offered by LEC.
-Lanzoni said the company has the capabilities to design and engineer the protection system, manufacture and also install it.
+Lanzoni said the company has the capabilities to design and engineer the lightning protection products & system, manufacture and also install it.

 “We can provide and any part of that,” he said.
 “We typically design and build and sometimes we’ll install it and sometimes the customer will install it.”

 The systems also won’t affect the operation of the tank, as they are passive and not energized or plugged in.